yarisvt/tyk-docs/tyk-docs/content/configure/tyk-gateway-configuration-options.md

 ### Environment Variables

-Environment variables can be used to override settings defined in the configuration file.
-The [Tyk Gateway environment variables page](/docs/configure/gateway-env-variables/) shows how the JSON member keys maps to an environment variable.
+Environment variables can be used to override the settings defined in the configuration file.
+See [Tyk Gateway Environment Variables](/docs/configure/environment-variables/#gateway) for details.
 Where an environment variable is specified, its value will take precedence over the value in the configuration file.

 ### <a name="linter"></a> tyk lint
 In **v2.4** we have added a new `tyk lint ` command which will validate your `tyk.conf` file and validate it for syntax correctness, misspelled attribute names or format of values.
 The Syntax can be: